Bordered Floer homology and the spectral sequence of a branched double cover I: Putting it all together: computing the spectral sequence

 \subsection{An example}

 We will use the techniques of this paper to compute the spectral sequence when $L$ is the Hopf link, which is the plat closure of a $4$-strand braid with braid word $s_2^2$; see Figure~\ref{fig:hopf}.
 Since the double cover of a sphere branched over $4$ points is a torus, this computation takes place in $\Alg=\Alg(T^2)$.
-The algebra $\Alg(T^2)$ is $8$-dimensional, with elements $\iota_0,\iota_1,\rho_1,\rho_2,\rho_3,\rho_{12},\rho_{23},\rho_{123}$, and non-zero products:
+The algebra $\Alg(T^2)$ is $8$-dimensional, and was described in Example~\ref{exam:DD-id-torus}.

-In computations, to avoid confusion, we will keep different copies of $\Alg$ separate by sometimes replacing the letters $\rho$ by other letters (e.g., $\sigma$, $\tau$).
-We will write $\Alg^\sigma$ to denote $\Alg$ where we label the elements by $\sigma$'s, and so on.

 Let $\gamma$ be the curve in the torus corresponding to the braid generator $s_2$, and let be the map from Theorem~\ref{thm:MappingCone}.
 We start by computing the filtered type \DD\ bimodule $\Cone(F^+_\gamma)$.